KamilKoszarny/iotmanager/IoTManager version tracking and ideas.md

 #####0.1.8.2 (06.02.2021)

-- <sub>Tests: filtering and User Entities -> 100% coverage of my lines
+- <sub>Tests: filtering and User Entities -> 100% coverage of mine Resource and Service lines

 #####0.1.8.1 (05.02.2021)